 The Jorimina zone is located 6.5 kilometers west of the main Ninobamba mineralized zones located on the original concessions owned by the Company.
 Historical diamond drilling results conducted by AngloGold in 2001 on the main zone included DDH-2, which reported assay results of 87 g/t silver over a drilled interval of 130 metres starting from a depth of nine metres, and DDH-4, reporting 54 g/t silver over a drilled interval of 96 metres starting from 23 metres.
 The true widths of mineralization from this drilling are not yet known.

 Future Exploration Plans

-The Company will initiate the permitting process to commence a first phase drill program.
+The Company is in the final permitting stages to commence a first phase drill program in late Q2, 2021.